This time, it was easier because I have added 2 new dusting tools to my arsenal of housecleaning gear.

 - each arm is extremely soft and won’t scratch the blinds

 And the bonus: it’s cheap!
-At $3 to $4, you can afford to try this product to see if you’re going to like it.
-Plus, it won’t cost an arm and a leg to replace it whenever the dusting arms get full of dust.
+At less than $5, you can afford to try this product to see if you’re going to like it.
+Plus, it won’t cost an arm and a leg to replace it whenever the dusting arms eventually get full of dust.

-TIP: To make this mini blind duster last longer, I use my nozzle-shaped vacuum attachment to clean the dusting arms whenever it seems they’re leaving more dust behind than usual.
+TIP: To make this mini blind duster last longer, I use my nozzle-shaped vacuum attachment to clean the dusting arms whenever it seems like they’re leaving some dust behind on the blinds.